C++ Core Guidelines: Rules about Resource Management

 R.1: Manage resources automatically using resource handles and RAII (Resource Acquisition Is Initialization)

 The idea is quite simple.
 You create a kind of proxy object for your resource.
-The constructor of the proxy will acquire the resource and the destructor will release the resource.
-The key idea of RAII is that the C++ runtime is the owner of the local object and therefore of the resource.
+The proxy’s constructor will acquire the resource, and the destructor will release the resource.
+The key idea of RAII is that the C++ runtime is the owner of the local object and, therefore, of the resource.

 Two typical examples of RAII in modern C++ are smart pointers and locks.
-Smart pointer takes care of their memory and locks take care of their mutexes.
+Smart pointer takes care of their memory, and locks care for their mutexes.

 The following class ResourceGuard models RAII.